 “Using a strong color in a piece of furniture is a tremendous opportunity to express your individuality and add excitement to a room,” designer Grubbs advises.
 “For the best design results, find a few accessories to compliment the color so the ‘look’ is successful throughout the room.”

-Also, consider the emotions colors will arouse and what mood you want to elicit in your family room decorating.
+Also, consider the emotions colors will arouse and what mood you want to elicit when choosing the right family room decorating ideas for your space.

 How to Design Your Family Room by Lori Gilder, Designer Behind DiaryofaRenovation.com